the-full-stack/website/docs/bootcamp/index.md

 Since 2018, we have taught in-person bootcamps, online multi-week cohorts, and official semester-long courses at top universities.

+We make sure that all of our materials becomes accessible for free, right here on this website -- please explore!

 <img src="/images/august2018.jpg" width="480px">

 ### Instructor Team